 It’s not enough to opt-out once in the web vault or in one of the apps or extensions.
 Users have to opt-out again in every client they use as the opt-out preference isn’t being synchronized between clients.

 I completely understand the need and desire for tracking some behavioral analytics.
 However, what is good enough for a normal website isn’t necessarily good enough for a security critical environment like a password manager.
-In my opinion, there is no good reason for using Google Analytics — or any third-party analytics — in the way Bitwarden uncritically uses it.
+In my opinion, there’s no good reason for using Google Analytics — or any third-party analytics — in the way Bitwarden uncritically uses it.

-Bitwarden and LastPass can export and import password, secure notes, and other secure notes to a comma separated value (CSV) format with headers denoting each value.
+Bitwarden and LastPass can export and import password, secure notes, and other secure notes to a comma-separated value (CSV) format with headers denoting each value.
 Many password managers support importing from CSV files, but some manual shuffling of the data columns may be required (as with anything else that use CSV in lieu of a formally standardized interchange format).

 Bitwarden being the underdog, can import data from LastPass.
 However, if you want to go the other way around, you’ll need to reformat the CSV export file for LastPass to accept it.
 CSVs are easy enough to work with, and the important point to note is that all data appears to be present when exporting from both password managers.

 LastPass incorrectly encoded a few (but not all) UTF-8 characters when I exported data to be imported in Bitwarden.
-I had to manually correct these in the comma-separated export format before Bitwarden could import the file.
+I’d to manually correct these in the comma-separated export format before Bitwarden could import the file.
 (This is a bug in LastPass and not Bitwarden.)
 Having just run into an export issue, I also tested and made sure that Bitwarden didn’t do the same mistake when exporting.

 Both Bitwarden and LastPass can store other types of information including secure notes and credit card information.
 These types of data are also part of the password database dump.